Quick Start

 tcb login

-CloudBase CLI will automatically open the CloudBase Console to obtain authorization.
-You need to click the Agree to Authorize button to allow CloudBase CLI to obtain authorization.
-If you are not logged in, you need to log in before you can perform this operation.
+CloudBase CLI will automatically open the Cloud Development Console to obtain authorization.
+You need to click the Agree Authorization button to allow CloudBase CLI to obtain permissions.
+If you are not logged in, you will need to log in before performing this operation.

 - Run the following command in the project root directory and use the default configuration:

-⚠️ Note: You need to obtain the environment ID of the CloudBase environment.
+⚠️ Note: You need to obtain the Environment ID of the CloudBase environment

 tcb fn deploy hello_world -e <env-id>

-Invoking Cloud Functions
+Invoking a Cloud Function

 - Use the Cloud Development SDK